Our Story to Students

 You will find:

-People to develop meaningful friendships, accessible Mass and Confession times throughout the week, 3 priests for direction, and different types of student-led programming and service opportunities.
+People to develop meaningful friendships, accessible Mass and Confession times throughout the week, two priests for spiritual direction, and different types of student-led programming and service opportunities.

 Our culture to be joyful + loving + wise + magnanimous.